Pragyan-prog/BlinkIt-Sales-Analysis/README.md

-# BlinkIt Grocery Sales Data Analysis
+# BlinkIt Grocery Product Analysis
-This project focuses on analyzing grocery sales data from Blinkit using SQL for data extraction and Tableau for visualization.
+This project focuses on analyzing grocery product and its sales from Blinkit using SQL for data extraction and Tableau for visualization.
 # Project Overview
 The main objective of this project is to perform an in-depth analysis of Blinkit’s grocery sales data to identify trends and provide actionable insights.
 SQL is used for querying, filtering, and transforming the raw data, while Tableau is utilized to create interactive dashboards and visualizations.
 # Key Objectives: